-See notes to consolidated financial statements, "Summary of significant accounting policies - Share-based compensation," for disclosure related to the Company's stock compensation expense and related valuation model assumptions.
-See Note 9 to our consolidated financial statements, "Share-based awards," for disclosure related to our stock compensation expense and related valuation model assumptions.
+See Note 2 to our consolidated financial statements, "Summary of significant accounting policies - Share-based compensation," for disclosure related to the Company's stock compensation expense.
+See Note 10 to our consolidated financial statements, "Share-based awards," for disclosure related to our stock compensation expense and related valuation model assumptions.